-As we get closer to the expansion draft, how will the moves that the now very active Vegas Golden Knights effect the Flyers?
+As we get closer to the expansion draft, there will be a lot of speculation about how a very active Las Vegas team will affect the Flyers moving forward.
 Mostly they’ll start up a bunch of rumors that will fuel us until the list of players Vegas has picked is revealed.
 Until then let’s talk about the rumors that have been going around and how we should look at them.

 Chicago’s 2-for-1 deal won’t work for the Flyers